 Depending on which site you research, you will find that between 1 in 4 and 1in 6 migraine patients also sufferers from aura.
 What is aura?
 How can you find relief from migraines?
 Read on to learn more about this specific type of neurological condition.

 Migraine with aura refers to a common migraine that presents with additional symptoms about 20 to 30 minutes before the actual headache phase begins.
 Symptoms of aura include:

 As you can see, the majority of aura symptoms are visual.
 However, there are a few other things that may happen.
 These are:

-As with a common migraine, migraine with aura may be related to misalignment of the atlas (C1).
+Migraine with aura may be related to the misalignment of the atlas (C1).
 This is because a subluxation at the base of the skull can affect the brainstem, the vertebral arteries, and cerebrospinal fluid drainage.
-Migraines are the result of these vascular and neurological changes.
+As a result, migraines happen due to these vascular and neurological changes.

 Upper cervical chiropractors are trained to detect and correct even the slightest atlas misalignments.
+They encourage the bones to return to the original place naturally.
 If this is the underlying cause of your migraines, you may quickly see the frequency and severity of the condition improve.
 It may even resolve completely.
-To learn more, contact an upper cervical practitioner near you.
+To learn more, contact an upper cervical practitioner near your city or location.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.